Account Settings

 The Billing tab shows your current plan status and provides access to the Dodo customer portal for payment management, invoice downloads, and subscription changes.

 Your profile details identify you inside Mailrith.
 Your display name and account email may appear in team areas, invite records, or internal account views.
-They are not the same as the sender name or sender email that subscribers see in their inbox.
-Subscriber-facing sender identity is set on [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md).
+These profile details are different from the sender name and sender email that subscribers see in their inbox.
+To change subscriber-facing sender identity, use [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md).

-The security area is for changing your password.
-Use a password that is unique to Mailrith and not shared with another service.
-If you believe someone else may know your password, change it immediately, then review API keys, authorized apps, and team member access.
+Use the security area when you need to change your password.
+Choose a password that you use only for Mailrith and do not share with another service.
+If you think someone else may know your password, change the password immediately.
+After you change it, review API keys, authorized apps, and team member access for anything you no longer trust.

 1. Click **Settings** in the left sidebar.

-2. On the **Profile** tab, review **Name** and **Email** so teammates can recognize you in invites, ownership records, and team areas.
+2. On the **Profile** tab, check that **Name** and **Email** are correct so teammates can recognize you in invites, ownership records, and team areas.

-3. Update your profile details if they are wrong, then click **Save Profile** before leaving the page.
+3. If your profile details are wrong, update them, then click **Save Profile** before you leave the page.

-5. Enter **Current Password**, **New Password**, and **Confirm New Password**.
+6. Enter your current password in **Current Password**, your new password in **New Password**, and the same new password in **Confirm New Password**.

-Email access matters too.
-Verification emails, password reset links, invite acceptance, and important account messages depend on your account inbox.
-If you lose access to that inbox, update your account email before it becomes a blocker.
+Keep access to your account inbox.
+Mailrith sends verification emails, password reset links, invite acceptance messages, and important account messages to that inbox.
+If you may lose access to the inbox, update your account email before you need one of those messages.

 ## Billing

-The billing area shows the current plan state and the next available billing action.
-Depending on your account, you may see a free plan, a trial, an upgrade option, or a customer portal link for an existing subscription.
+The billing area shows the plan for the account that owns the selected workspace.
+It may not be the signed-in team member's personal account.
+Depending on the workspace owner account, the page may show a trial, an upgrade option, or a customer portal link for an existing subscription.
+New workspace owners may first see a Start Trial page before the workspace opens.

-Billing and workspace access are related but not identical.
-You can own more than one workspace, and paid access may affect which features are available in each one.
-If a feature page shows an upgrade message, first confirm that you are viewing the correct workspace, then check Billing to understand the current plan state.
+Billing and workspace access are connected, but they are not the same thing.
+You can own more than one workspace, and paid access may change which features are available in each workspace.
+If a feature page shows an upgrade message, first confirm that you are viewing the correct workspace.
+Then check Billing to see the current plan state.

 1. Click **Settings** in the left sidebar, then click the **Billing** tab.

-2. Check the current plan state before assuming a feature is unavailable or broken.
+2. Check the current plan state before you decide that a feature is unavailable or broken.

-3. If you see **Choose Monthly** or **Choose Annual**, review the plan details and start checkout only when you are ready to change the subscription.
+3. If you see plan cards, review the plan details and start checkout only when you are ready to change the subscription.

-4. If you see **Manage Subscription**, open it to update payment details, download invoices, or manage an existing subscription.
+4. If you see **Manage Subscription**, open the customer portal to update payment details, download invoices, or manage an existing subscription.

-5. Return to Mailrith after checkout or portal changes and refresh the page if the billing state has not updated yet.
+6. After checkout or customer portal changes, return to Mailrith and refresh the page if the billing state has not updated yet.

-For a full explanation of free, trial, paid, checkout, and customer portal states, read [Billing and Plans](https://mailrith.com/docs/billing-and-plans.md).
+For a full explanation of trial, paid, checkout, and customer portal states, read [Billing and Plans](https://mailrith.com/docs/billing-and-plans.md).

 ## API Keys

-API keys let an outside system connect to Mailrith without a person logging in every time.
+API keys let an outside system connect to Mailrith without requiring a person to log in each time.
 A website might use an API key to add new subscribers.
-A customer database might use one to update custom fields.
-A reporting tool might use one to read subscriber information.
+A customer database might use an API key to update custom fields.
+A reporting tool might use an API key to read subscriber information.

 Treat every API key like a password.
-The full key is shown only when it is created.
-Store it in a secure place, such as a password manager, a server secret manager, or an environment variable controlled by your engineering team.
-Do not paste keys into shared documents, public code, support tickets, screenshots, or email threads.
+Mailrith shows the full key only when you create it.
+Store the key in a secure place, such as a password manager, a server secret manager, or an environment variable controlled by your engineering team.
+Do not paste API keys into shared documents, public code, support tickets, screenshots, or email threads.

-- **Name keys clearly:** use names such as "Website signup form" or "CRM nightly sync" so you can tell what each key is used for later.
+- **Name keys clearly:** use names such as "Website signup form" or "CRM nightly sync" so you can identify what each key is used for later.

-- **Use one key per connected system:** this lets you revoke one integration without interrupting every other integration.
+- **Use one key per connected system:** separate keys let you revoke one integration without interrupting every other integration.

-- **Choose the narrowest access that works:** use read-only access for tools that only need to view data.
-Use read-write access only when the tool must create or change data.
+- **Choose the narrowest access that works:** use read-only access for tools that only need to view records.
+Use read-write access only when the tool must create or change records.

-- **Rotate old keys:** create a replacement key, update the connected system, confirm it works, then revoke the old key.
+- **Rotate old keys:** create a replacement key, update the connected system to use the replacement key, confirm the connected system works, then revoke the old key.

 - **Revoke unused keys quickly:** remove keys for retired websites, vendors, scripts, old staging environments, or tools no one owns anymore.